tinylog-org/tinylog/contributing.md

 mvn clean install
 ```

-Before creating a pull request, please always ensure that this Maven command `mvn verify` can be executed successfully.
-It compiles the code, runs JUnit tests, checks the code style via Checkstyle, and analyzes the code with SpotBugs.
+Before creating a pull request, please always make sure that the Maven command `mvn verify` can be executed successfully.
+It compiles the code, runs the JUnit tests, checks the code style with Checkstyle, and analyzes the code with SpotBugs.

 ## Source code